hantsy/spring-kotlin-coroutines-sample/README.md

 ```

-In the `withDetails` method, post and count are called one by one in a sequence.
-If you want to call them in a parallel way,   try to use `async` context to wrap every calls, and put all tasks in a `coroutineScope` context.
+In the `withDetails` method, post and count call remote APIs one by one in a sequence.

+If you want to perform coroutines in parallel,   use `async` context to wrap every calls, and put all tasks in a `coroutineScope` context.
+In `PostDetails`, to build the results, use `await` to wait the completion of the remote calls.

 ```kot
 private suspend fun withDetails(id: Long): PostDetails = coroutineScope {